AMARI AMAI

-Fullamusu Bangura is a writer originally from Washington, D.C. and currently residing in Chicago, Illinois.
+Musu Bangura is an artist originally from Washington, D.C. and currently residing in Chicago, Illinois.
 They are the author of the essay-book “…Considers Lil’ Kim’s Hard Core.”
-Their work has been published in New Delta Review, Apogee Journal, and Cosmonauts Avenue.
-Fullamusu is an educator at heart, working in various formal and popular education roles since 2015.
+Their work has been published in New Delta Review, Apogee Journal, BRINK Literary, Southeast Review, and more.
 In 2020, they were selected as a 2020 Best of the Net Poetry finalist.
+Musu has served as a judge for three years at Poetry Out Loud’s City and Metro Regionals.
+Musu believes everyone is a poet and is forever indebted to the legacy of queer Black writers.

 ALYX CHANDLER

-Alyx Chandler (she/her) is a writer from the South who received her MFA in poetry at the University of Montana, where she was a Richard Hugo Fellow and taught composition and poetry.
+Alyx Chandler (she/her) is a writer from the South who received her MFA in poetry at the University of Montana, where she was a Richard Hugo Fellow and taught poetry.
+In 2025, she won the Three Sisters Award in Poetry with Nelle Literary Journal, received a Creative Catalyst grant from the Illinois Arts Council, and attended residencies at Ragdale and Taleamor Park.
 She works as a poet-in-residence for the Chicago Poetry Center, as well as a remote workshop facilitator for Free Verse Writing Project, which hosts workshops for Montana children who are incarcerated or in youth homes.
-She also works as a writing specialist and teaches undergraduate courses at National Louis University.
-Her poetry can be found in the Southern Poetry Anthology, Greensboro Review, SWWIM, Penn Review, Epoch Magazine, and elsewhere at alyxchandler.com.
+Her poetry can be found in the Southern Poetry Anthology, North American Review, EPOCH, Greensboro Review, SWWIM, and elsewhere at alyxchandler.com.

 Teresa Dzieglewicz is a poet, educator, and lover of rivers.
 She is a Poet-in-Residence with Chicago Poetry Center, part of the founding team of Mni Wichoni Nakicizin Wounspe (Defenders of the Water School) on Standing Rock Reservation, and an Associate Editor with RHINO Poetry Journal.
 She also volunteers with several Chicago River restoration projects.
 Her first book, Something Small of How to See a River, was selected by Tyehimba Jess for Tupelo Press’s Dorset Prize and is forthcoming in 2023.
 Her first children’s book, co-written with Kimimila Locke, is forthcoming in 2025 from Chronicle Books.
 She has won a Pushcart Prize, Best New Poets, the Palette Poetry Prize, the Jake Adam York Auburn Witness Prize, and the Gingko Prize for Ecopoetry.
 Her work has been supported with fellowships from the Elizabeth George Foundation, Community of Writers at Tahoe, Brooklyn Poets, the Kimmel Harding Nelson Center for the Arts, and NY Mills Arts Retreat.
 Her work appears or is forthcoming in Georgia Review, Beloit Poetry Journal, Prairie Schooner, Pleiades, and elsewhere.